mhdalhzau/memoor/replit.md

 # Overview
 This is a multi-role employee management system built with React, TypeScript, Express, and MySQL.
 It serves staff, managers, and administrators with different access levels for attendance tracking, sales reporting, cashflow management, payroll processing, and proposal submissions.
 The system supports multiple stores and includes robust role-based authentication and authorization.
-Key capabilities include comprehensive dashboards with interactive data visualizations, intelligent sales record shift auto-detection, and an enhanced UI/UX framework.
+Key capabilities include comprehensive dashboards with interactive data visualizations, intelligent sales record shift auto-detection, editable sales details with full transaction data modification, and an enhanced UI/UX framework.

 # User Preferences
 I prefer detailed explanations.